 Kormák’s Story or The life and death of Cormac the Skald.

 The process is bloody enough and requires the death of an animal or perhaps an enemy in battle.
-In one version we hear of a bull, but in the version quoted above, it is a ‘killer’ and the spilling of its blood upon a place known to be near to where elves have been seen.
+In one version we hear of a bull, but in the version quoted above, it is a ‘killer’.
+The spilling of its blood upon a place known to be near to where elves have been seen.
 The elves it seems might be attracted to the blood and then feast upon the flesh.

-Can these be the light beings referred to in the Eddas?
+Can these be the light elves referred to in the Eddas?
 Are the protagonists of Kormák’s tale mistakenly sacrificing to some other entity, a black elf perhaps?
-Or is it that in the old times the dwarves might also be counted on for help in healing battle wounds?
+Or could the dwarves of old also be counted on for help in healing battle wounds?

 Again, the original sources are unclear.

-Of individual elves we know little.
-Perhaps this is appropriate in that the elves are light beings whose motives are never selfish but always guided by a higher purpose or service to others.
+Of individual light elves we know little.
+Perhaps this is appropriate in that the elves are light beings whose motives are never selfish.
+In the myths they are always guided by a higher purpose or service to others.

-It is known that they can interbreed with humans and that the issue of such unions gives rise to beings of otherwordly power.
-It is also said that some humans after death, rather than descending to the shaded world of Helheim go to Alfheim and become elves to live there in service to the gods.
+They could interbreed with humans and the offspring of such unions gives rise to beings of otherwordly power.
+It is also said that some humans after death, rather than descending to the world of Helheim go to Alfheim.
+There they become elves to live there in service to the gods.

-Although the bright elves are not singled out for individual worship, we can see that their spirit and energy was very much admired by the Vikings and by Nordic Midgardians in general.
+The light elves were not typically singled out for individual worship.
+However we can see that their spirit and energy was admired by the Vikings and by Nordic Midgardians in general.

 Elven Names and Ancestry